Quasisymmetric embeddings of slit Sierpi\'nski carpets

-In this section we provide a necessary condition for existence of a quasisymmetric embedding of the slit carpet $\S_{\mathbf{r}}$ into the plane.
+In this section we provide a necessary condition for the existence of a quasisymmetric embedding of the slit carpet $\S_{\mathbf{r}}$ into the plane.
 This condition is an estimate on the transboundary modulus relative to the collection of slits $\calK_n$ .
 Below we use the notations introduced in Section \ref{Section:slit-carpets}.
-In particular, $\mathbb{U}=[0,1]^2$ and $s_0=s(Q_0)$ is the ``central slit" of generation $0$.
-Moreover, we denote
+In particular, $\mathbb{U}=(0,1)^2$.
+Moreover, we let